How To Clean A Vacuum Cleaner That Smells

 Mold requires humidity and moisture in order to grow.
 Vacuuming a wet carpet may introduce these particles into your device and amplifying the odor.

 If you use your vacuum to clean wet spots, it is 100% guaranteed that some kind of mold will form at some point.
+This is particularly concerning if you’ve had to clean your vacuum after bed bugs, as the moisture can create an ideal environment for both mold and pests.

 3. Belt Burning Smell